dtudk/pythonsupport-page/docs/internal/exercises.rst

    **Windows only**: If your terminal will not recognize the ``python`` executable, most likely your forgot to check the ``Add ... to PATH``.
+   It might be a good idea if you also try and install Python like this (forcefully) to know how the error message looks.

 2. Install :ref:`conda <install-conda>` in its minimal installation (MiniConda).